 1. The Oldie But Goodie: “The Intelligent Investor” by Benjamin Graham

-“The Intelligent Investor” was praised by Warren Buffett as “the best book on investing ever written.”
+Warren Buffett praised “The Intelligent Investor” as “the best book on investing ever written.”
 He’s certainly not the only person to hail it as such.
 Though Benjamin Graham – also known as the “godfather of value investing” – wrote this investing book way back in 1949, it remains as relevant as ever.
 Graham’s widely embraced philosophy of value investing, a strategy focused on making long-term wealth gains while limiting risk, is front and center.
 He also tucks in tidbits on the stock market‘s history and tips on how to analyze a stock.

 Goodreads Rating: 4.23 stars